Alexanderms36/DokuSketch_testtask/README.md

 draw_plots(json_path)
 ```

-This will read the JSON file provided in the `json_path` and generate plots in the `plots` directory.
+This will read the JSON file provided in the `json_path` and generate plots in the `plots` directory

-Make sure to have a valid JSON file with the required structure (name, gt_corners, rb_corners, mean, max, min etc.).
+Make sure to have a valid JSON file with the required structure (name, gt_corners, rb_corners, mean, max, min etc.)

 ### Running Unit Tests

-Unit tests are provided in the `test_function.py` file, which uses Python’s `unittest` framework and mocks certain functions to test the script.
+Unit tests are provided in the `test_function.py` file, which uses Python’s `unittest` framework and mocks certain functions to test the script

 To run the unit tests, use: